TillaTheHun0/murry/README.md

 // Then on a endpoint route somewhere... import { postReqJsonResMurryer } from '../my.murryers'

+/**
+ * a controller function that is given the spread values provided by the extractor
+ *
+ * It just returns a promise
+ */
-router.post('/api/asset/:id', mySweetMiddleware(), postRequestJsonResponse(async (body) => {
+const controller = async body => {
   body.type = 'foo'
   // whatever else we do with it
-  // post the new asset to the database! return { id: 1, ...body } // return mocked new persisted asset }))
+  // post the new asset to the database! return { id: 1, ...body } // return mocked new persisted asset }

+/**
+ * Set up the route on the router
+ *
+ * The Murryer extracts the body, invokes the controller
+ * providing the extract values, and responds to the client with JSON
+ * from the controller
+ */
+router.post('/api/assets', someOtherMiddleware(), postReqJsonResMurryer(controller))
 ```

 In the example above, notice that the controller function has **no** specific logic for handling request objects, or responding to the client, or handling errors.
-It just returns a `Promise`.
-You've already set all of that handling up in your `Murryer`!
+You've already set up all of that route handling in your `Murryer`!
+The controller is just passed the extracted values as arguements and then it just returns a `Promise`.
 This controller is now encapsulated and kept separate from the web-server library.
-This makes it **very** easy to unit test without mocking objects for that particular framework that you use.
+It is **much** easier to unit test and does not require mocking objects for that whatever web-server library you are using.

-Decide you want to a different web-server library, say `Restify`, instead of `ExpressJS`?
+Decide you want to use a different web-server library, say `Restify`, instead of `ExpressJS`?
 No problem!
 Just adjust the `Murryer` to extract and repsond w.r.t the new library and your controllers and tests **just work**!

 Decide you want different error handling?
 Just update the one function and **boom**.
 It's updated for all routes using that `Murryer`.